 Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above .
 Prospective Individual Budget Amount.
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
 Furnish the information specified above.
 Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above .
+Furnish the information specified above.
 Other Type of Limit.
 The state employs another type of limit.
-Describe the limit and furnish the information specified above. : Participant Services -5: Home and Community-Based Settings - idential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR) and associated CMS guidance.
-Include:
+Describe the limit and furnish the information specified above. ppendix C: Participant Services C-5: Home and Community-Based Settings plain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 1.301(c)(4)-(5) and associated CMS guidance.
+Include: 1.
+Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future.

-- 1. Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future. - 2.
+- 1. Descripti future. - 2.
 Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.